FMRealLab/website/_posts/2025-06-17-New-Paper-Bat.md

 author: Real Lab Team
 ---

 If you’re curious about how to build a bat wing by re-using existing gene programs 🧬, check out the link or the tutorial below.
 Big congratulations to all co-authors 💜!!
 Thanks to reviewers!
+Picture Credits: Gene expression of bat wings, cell by cell by Jim Hsu

 {%
   include figure.html